 19.2 The New Testament

 Two steps, that’s all it takes.
 First there’s education and then there’s political action.
-Leaving aside the Pandora’s box of politics for the moment – except to suggest that, given the death of democracy, the Occupy Movement and Extinction Rebellion are the only viable political alternatives we have left today – we chose to concentrate on education of youth through intuitive thinking, art, narrative, poetry and music.
-Bear with me – it’s not as simple-minded, or easy, as it sounds.
+Leaving aside the Pandora’s box of politics for the moment – except to suggest that, given the death of democracy, the Occupy Movement and Extinction Rebellion are the only viable alternatives left today – we chose to concentrate on education of youth through intuitive thinking, art, narrative, poetry and music.
+Bear with me.
+This is not to deflect and deny the crisis at hand and it’s not as simple-minded, or easy, as it sounds.
 We set the bar high with sound pedagogical parameters – critical thinking, communication, collaboration, creativity – but we keep it on the light side.
-If nothing else we’ve learned one immensely valuable lesson from kids: play is the default setting for all human learning.
+If nothing else we’ve learned one immensely valuable lesson from kids: play is the default setting for human learning, anywhere, everywhere and at all times.

 We draw upon the experience of young people from Batticaloa, Sri Lanka, at the Butterfly Peace Garden and Monkey’s Tale Centre during years of civil war and the tsunami of 2004.
 We share the lessons of those hard times in the Garden Path Out-of-the-Box Curriculum, a starter seed kit for reconciliation with oneself and with others who may come from different ethnic and religious backgrounds and share contested space.